Marathon world record progression: Unofficial record attempts

-In December 2016, Nike, Inc., announced that three top distance runners — Eliud Kipchoge, Zersenay Tadese, and Lelisa Desisa — had agreed to forgo the spring marathon season to work with the company in an effort to run a sub-two-hour marathon.
+In December 2016, Nike, Inc., announced that three top distance runners—Eliud Kipchoge, Zersenay Tadese, and Lelisa Desisa—had agreed to forgo the spring marathon season to work with the company in an effort to run a sub-two-hour marathon.

 The Breaking2 event took place in the early morning of May 6, 2017; Kipchoge crossed the finish line with a time of 2:00:25.
-This time was more than two minutes faster than the world record.
+This time was more than two minutes faster than the world record at the time.

 Kipchoge took part in a similar attempt to break the two-hour barrier in Vienna on October 12, 2019, as part of the Ineos 1:59 Challenge.
-He successfully ran the first sub two-hour marathon distance, with a time of 1:59:40.2.
+He successfully ran the first sub-two-hour marathon distance, with a time of 1:59:40.2.
 The effort did not count as a new world record under IAAF rules due to the setup of the challenge.
 Specifically, it was not an open event, Kipchoge was handed fluids by his support team throughout, the run featured a pace car, and included rotating teams of other runners pacing Kipchoge in a formation designed to reduce wind resistance and maximize efficiency.
 The achievement was recognized by Guinness World Records with the titles 'Fastest marathon distance (male)' and 'First marathon distance run under two hours' instead of an official world record.